-- LSTM: Recap and problem - RNN with memory to model long-term dependencies - Training is slow due to sequential input processing. - Long-term memory is still limited by hidden state size. - Attention as a solution? - Retain hidden states to model input-output dependencies - Self-attention to model interdependencies of inputs - Transformer (Vaswani et al., 2017) - A network architecture for sequence-to-sequence generation Can be seen as the current state of the art technique in NLP - Idea: Make inputs independent while modeling their context. - Transformers are based entirely on self-attention. - Faster training due to parallel processing of sequential input - Largely solves the modeling of long-term dependencies
+- LSTM: Recap and problem - RNN with memory to model long-term dependencies - Training is slow due to sequential input processing. - Long-term memory is still limited by hidden state size. - Self-attention as a solution? - Model interdependencies between inputs. - Different inputs can be modeled simultaneously. - Transformer (Vaswani et al., 2017) - A network architecture for sequence-to-sequence generation Can be seen as the current state of the art technique in NLP - Idea: Make inputs independent while modeling their context. - Transformers are based entirely on self-attention.
+More on next slide - Faster training due to parallel processing of sequential input - Modeling of long-term dependencies largely solved